People making homemade masks might want to reach for a vacuum cleaner filter.

 “Proper use of masks is so important,” Wilson said.
 “Also, we were focusing on masks protecting the wearer, but they’re most important to protect others around you if you’re infected.
 If you put less virus out into the air, you’re creating a less contaminated environment around you.
 As our model shows, the amount of infectious virus you’re exposed to has a big impact on your infection risk and the potential for others’ masks to protect them as well.”

 Reference: “COVID-19 and non-traditional mask use: How do various materials compare in reducing the infection risk for mask wearers?”
-Amanda M. Wilson, Sarah E. Abney, Marco-Felipe King, Mark H. Weir, Martín López-García, Jonathan D. Sexton, Stephanie J. Dancer, Jessica Proctor, Catherine J.Noakes and Kelly A. Reynolds, Accepted 26 May 2020, Journal of Hospital Infection.
+Amanda M. Wilson, Sarah E. Abney, Marco-Felipe King, Mark H. Weir, Martín López-García, Jonathan D. Sexton, Stephanie J. Dancer, Jessica Proctor, Catherine J.Noakes and Kelly A. Reynolds, 1 June 2020, Journal of Hospital Infection.